analyticsplaybook/analyticsplaybook.github.io/dataviz/_posts/apple_health_export_analyze_visualize_R.md

 ### Problem
 The Apple Healthkit App dashboard is not useful beyond a daily snapshot of your steps, miles, and flights climbed.

-How to export, analyze and visualize Apple Health Kit Steps data using R to make better visaulizations?
+How to export, analyze and visualize Apple Health Kit Steps data using R?

 ### Actions
 - Export Apple HealthKit data from your iPhone.